-Tobias Sjöblom – Finding and understanding cancer-causing mutations
+Tobias Sjöblom – Finding and understanding cancer-causing molecular alterations

-Development of methods and procedures to aid or improve diagnosis.
+- Development of methods to aid or improve diagnosis.

 Our research has previously resulted in spin-out companies to enable implementation of research results in health care.
 Oncodia AB develops CE/IVD approved software and reagent kits for application in clinical genomics that guides treatment selection.

 Translational cancer research is dependent on high quality patient materials and Tobias Sjöblom is Director of the U-CAN project, where clinical samples and information are collected from cancer patients for the purpose of supporting high quality research.
 He also heads the research infrastructure of Biobank Sweden.